-The cyclic transmit FIFO buffers with a length of 64 byte for D-channel and 128 byte for B-channel have FIFO block sizes (thresholds) of which can be selected by setting the corresponding XFBS bits in the EXMx registers.
+The cyclic transmit FIFO buffers with a length of 64-byte for D-channel and 128 byte for each of the two B-channels have variable FIFO block sizes (thresholds) of which can be selected by setting the corresponding XFBS bits in the EXMx registers.
 There are three different interrupt indications in the ISTAx registers concerned with the transmission of data:

-- 16 or 32 bytes (programmable) for D-channel and - 32 bytes for B-channels
+- 16 or 32 bytes for D-channel and - 32 or 64 bytes for B-channels

-- XPR (Transmit Pool Ready) interrupt, indicating that a data block of up to 16 or 32 byte (D-channel), or 32 byte (B-channel) can be written to the XFIFOx (fixed block size).
-An XPR interrupt is generated either - after an XRES (Transmitter Reset) command (which is issued for example for frame abort) or - when a data block from the XFIFOx is transmitted and the corresponding FIFO space is released to accept further data from the host. - XDU (Transmit Data Underrun) interrupt, indicating that the transmission of the current frame has been aborted (seven consecutive '1's are transmitted) as the XFIFOx holds no further transmit data.
-This occurs if the host fails to respond to an XPR interrupt quickly enough. - Only valid for D-channel: - XMR (Transmit Message Repeat) interrupt, indicating that the transmission of the complete last frame has to be repeated as a collision on the S bus has been detected and the XFIFOx does not hold the first data bytes of the frame (collision after the 16th/32nd byte or after the 32nd byte of the frame, respectively).

-The occurence of an XDU or XMR interrupt clears the XFIFOx and an XMR interrupt is issued together with an XDU or XMR interrupt, respectively.
+XPR (Transmit Pool Ready) interrupt, indicating that a data block of up to 16 or 32 byte (D-channel), 32 or 64 byte (B-channel) can be written to the XFIFOx (block size selected via EXMx.XFBS).

+An XPR interrupt is generated either

+- after an XRES (Transmitter Reset) command (which is issued for example for frame abort) or - when a data block from the XFIFOx is transmitted and the corresponding FIFO space is released to accept further data from the host. - XDU (Transmit Data Underrun) interrupt, indicating that the transmission of the current frame has been aborted (seven consecutive '1's are transmitted) as the XFIFOx holds no further transmit data.
+This occurs if the host fails to respond to an XPR interrupt quickly enough. - Only valid for D-channel: - XMR (Transmit Message Repeat) interrupt, indicating that the transmission of the complete last frame has to be repeated as a collision on the S bus has been detected and the XFIFOx does not hold the first data bytes of the frame (collision after the 16th/32nd byte or after the 32nd/64th byte of the frame, respectively). - The occurence of an XDU or XMR interrupt clears the XFIFOx and an XMR interrupt is issued together with an XDU or XMR interrupt, respectively.
 Data cannot be written to the XFIFOx as long as an XDU/XMR interrupt is pending.